Blasts targeting Afghan school in Kabul kill 40, injures dozens | Law-Order

 Blasts targeting Afghan school in Kabul kill 40, injures dozens

-Multiple blasts at a school in the Afghan capital Kabul on Saturday killed at least 40 people and wounded dozens more, mostly female students, officials said.
+Multiple blasts at a school in the Afghan capital Kabul on Saturday killed at least 40 people and wounded dozens more, mostly female students, officials said, in an attack Afghan President Ashraf Ghani blamed on the insurgent Taliban.

 A senior interior ministry official told Reuters on condition of anonymity that most of the casualties were students coming out of the Sayed ul Shuhada school.
 Footage on TV channel ToloNews showed chaotic scenes outside the school, with books and school bags strewn across a bloodstained road, and residents rushing to help victims.

-A spokesman for the interior ministry, Tariq Arian, put the death toll at least 25 but did not specify the cause or the target.
-Ghulam Dastagir Nazari, the spokesman for the health ministry, said 46 people had been taken to hospitals so far.
+At a nearby hospital, staff wheeled in injured students while dozens of distressed relatives searched desperately for their sons and daughters, according to a Reuters witness.
+A spokesman for the interior ministry, Tariq Arian, put the death toll at least 30 and injured at 52 but did not specify the cause or the target.

 Kabul is on high alert since Washington announced plans last month to pull out all U.S. troops by Sept.
-11, with Afghan officials saying the Taliban have stepped up attacks across the country.
+11, with Afghan officials saying the Taliban have stepped up attacks across the country following the announcement.
 No group has claimed responsibility for Saturday's attack.
-Taliban spokesman Zabihullah Mujahid denied the insurgent group's involvement and condemned the incident.
+Taliban spokesman Zabihullah Mujahid denied the group was involved and condemned the incident.

-"Targeting primarily students in a girls' school makes this an attack on the future of Afghanistan."
+"Targeting primarily students in a girls’ school, makes this an attack on the future of Afghanistan."
+President Ghani blamed the Taliban.

+"The Taliban, by escalating their illegitimate war and violence, have once again shown that they are not only reluctant to resolve the current crisis peacefully and fundamentally, but by complicating the situation," Ghani said.
+The Taliban and United States last year signed an agreement to end the 20-year war, which started with U.S. and allied forces invading Afghanistan following the Sept.
+11, 2001 attacks in New York by al Qaeda, whose leader, Osama bin Laden, was being given shelter by the Taliban government.

+Under the agreement, Washington was to pull out troops in exchange for Taliban security guarantees and for the group to start peace talks with the Afghan government.
+Talks began last year but have since stalled.
+Taliban attacks on foreign forces have largely ceased, but they continue to target government forces.
+A number of journalists, activists and academics have also been killed in attacks blamed on the Taliban, who deny involvement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)